sstroemer/en.ergie.at/content/wissen/akteure/index.en.md

 The European electricity grid is divided into [control areas](/wissen/regelzonen/).
 The control area manager is responsible for maintaining the grid frequency of 50 Hertz in their control area.
 The processes involved are described under [balancing reserve](/wissen/regelenergie/).
 For the control area of Austria, the control area manager is Austrian Power Grid AG (<abbr title="Austrian Power Grid">APG</abbr>).[^1]

-## Balance Group Coordinator ("Bilanzgruppenkoordinator")
+## Balancing Group Coordinator ("Bilanzgruppenkoordinator")

-The balance group coordinator monitors all [balance groups](/wissen/bilanzgruppen/) in the [control area](/wissen/regelzonen/) and ensures that the settlement of [balancing energy](/wissen/bilanzgruppen/) is carried out correctly.
-They compare the scheduled electricity volumes (forecasts and schedules) with the actual measured values and determine the necessary balancing energy for each balance group.
-They then settle this with the respective balance group representatives.
-For the control area [APG](https://www.apg.at/), the [balance group coordinator](https://www.apcs.at/) is Austrian Power Clearing and Settlement AG (<abbr title="Austrian Power Clearing and Settlement">APCS</abbr>).[^1]
+The balancing group coordinator monitors all [balancing groups](/wissen/bilanzgruppen/) in the [control area](/wissen/regelzonen/) and ensures that the settlement of [balancing energy](/wissen/bilanzgruppen/) is carried out correctly.
+They compare the scheduled electricity volumes (forecasts and schedules) with the actual measured values and determine the necessary balancing energy for each balancing group.
+They then settle this with the respective balancing group representatives.
+For the control area [APG](https://www.apg.at/), the [balancing group coordinator](https://www.apcs.at/) is Austrian Power Clearing and Settlement AG (<abbr title="Austrian Power Clearing and Settlement">APCS</abbr>).[^1]

-## Balance Group Representative ("Bilanzgruppenverantwortlicher")
+## Balancing Group Representative ("Bilanzgruppenverantwortlicher")

-Each balance group has a balance group representative who represents it towards other market participants.
-The balance group representative coordinates the forecasts for generation and consumption within the balance group and prepares schedules based on them.
-They also receive the settlement of the balancing energy from the balance group coordinator and settle this with the members of the balance group.[^1]
+Each balancing group has a balancing group representative who represents it towards other market participants.
+The balancing group representative coordinates the forecasts for generation and consumption within the balancing group and prepares schedules based on them.
+They also receive the settlement of the balancing energy from the balancing group coordinator and settle this with the members of the balancing group.[^1]

 ## Network Operator ("Netzbetreiber")